ZapFile.ai

 Google Photos✅ Yes (photos only)15GB freeNo

-PairDrop✅ YesNo limitYes (same WiFi)
+PAirDrop✅ YesNo limitYes (same WiFi)

 Samsung's ecosystem is genuinely impressive within its own world.
 Outside it — especially toward Apple devices — the standard cross-platform tools are still your best bet.
 Zapfile for immediate transfers, WeTransfer for async, Google Photos for the photo library.
 None of them require any Samsung-specific features to work.